kushalBanda/Chat-with-Website/README.md

 - Thanks to LangChain for providing the tools and documentation.
 - Shoutout to the open-source projects that made this possible.
 - Special thanks to all contributors and testers who have helped refine this chatbot.

-## Screenshots and Diagrams
-(Include screenshots of the chatbot in action and diagrams of the system architecture here)

 ```